Daolin: History

 During the Southern Song dynasty, Xie Ying (谢英) retired into the country, he lived in here, and named it "Daolin" (道林), Xie Ying's tomb is located in here.

 Geography

 The Jin River, a tributary of the Xiang River, flows through the town.

 Economy

 The region abounds with refractory clay.

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transportation

 Expressway

 The Changsha-Shaoshan-Loudi Expressway, which runs east to Yuelu District, Changsha, and the west through Huaminglou Town, Donghutang Town, Jinshi Town, Huitang Town, Jinsou Township, Yueshan Town, Hutian Town to Louxing District, Loudi.

 The S61 Yueyang-Linwu Expressway in Hunan leads to Yueyang and Linwu County through the town.

 The G0421 Xuchang–Guangzhou Expressway runs north to south through the town.

 The G60 Shanghai–Kunming Expressway runs east to southwest through the town.

 Provincial Highway

 The Provincial Highway S219 begins at Daolin Community and travels northeast to the town of Lianhua.

 The Dao-Shan Highway runs north and reaches its junction with the Provincial Highway S219, and runs southeast and reaches its junction with the G0421 Xuchang–Guangzhou Expressway.